gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-ietf-avtcore-rtp-payload-registry.md

 Payload Format media types" sub-registry of the RTP registry (http://www.iana.org/assignments/rtp-parameters)."

-This paragraph is changed to the following:
+NEW:

 "Since all RTP payload formats contain a media type specification, they also need an IANA Considerations section.
 The media type name must be registered, and this is done by requesting that IANA register that media name in the Media Types registry (https://www.iana.org/assignments/media-types/media-types.xhtml)."

-Thus removing the need to register in the "RTP
-Payload Format media types".

 # IANA Considerations {#IANA-Consideration}